 Another difference regarding successful reforms of the judiciary is the gap between formal and real judicial independence.
-Argentina performs worse than Chile and Costa Rica in both realms, and worse than Uruguay in real judicial independence.
-(Sousa 2007) Political parties´ commitment to assure real judicial independence is another issue that differentiates Chile from Argentina.
-In Chile, the two biggest political parties agreed on providing real independence to the Supreme Court and this lead to positive results.
-In Argentina, during the times of the reform, this did not happen.
-(Skaar 2003)

-In short, to improve judicial independence Argentina must take the following measures: 1) Reduce the influence of the Governments over the Judicial Council; 2) Diminish the time taken by the Judicial Council to appoint new judges; 3) Recover the practice of public audiences for Supreme Court justices appointment and make them less discretionary; 4) Enable more civil society participation in judicial processes; 5) Improve the autonomy of the different stages of the Judiciary from the Government and the Parliament; 6) Develop a stronger merit-based structure within the Judiciary; 7) Require permanent training and education to judicial servants.

-Finally, regarding Uruguay, scholars observe that its judicial reform was more superficial than the Argentinean and Chilean ones, mainly because it had no economical, historical or social incentives to drive the reform.
-(Skaar 2003) Nevertheless, the Uruguayan judiciary has been considered one of the most independent in Latin America.
+Argentina performs worse than Chile and Costa Rica in both areas, and bellow Uruguay in real judicial independence.
+(Sousa 2007) Even though scholars observe that Uruguay’s judicial reform was more superficial than the Argentinean and Chilean ones, mainly because it had no economical, historical or social incentives to drive the reform (Skaar 2003), the Uruguayan judiciary has been considered one of the most independent in Latin America.
 Practitioners remark the merit-based professional career within the judiciary as the key pillar of the system, which allows judges to make decisions against ruling politicians.
 (Miguel Loinaz 2015)

+Another key issue that differentiates Chile from Argentina is the political parties´ commitment to assure real judicial independence.
+In Chile, the two biggest political parties agreed on providing independence to the Supreme Court and this led to positive results.
+During Argentina’s reform, this did not happen.
+(Skaar 2003)

+In short, to improve judicial independence Argentina must take the following measures: 1) Reduce the influence of the governments over the Judicial Council; 2) Shorten the time taken by the Judicial Council to appoint new judges; 3) Recover the practice of public audiences for Supreme Court justices appointment and make them less discretionary; 4) Enable more civil society participation in judicial processes; 5) Improve the autonomy of the different stages of the judiciary from the government and the Parliament; 6) Develop a stronger merit-based structure within the judiciary; 7) Require permanent training and education to judicial servants.